Copyright & Fair Use

 Older works with expired copyrights are also in the public domain.
 Use this chart by Peter Hirtle at Cornell University to help determine if older works are in the public domain.

-Still cite!
-Even if the work is in the public domain, citing the creator helps people know that you aren’t claiming to have created it and directs them to the original source.
+Even if the work is in the public domain, you still need to cite so that it is clear that you aren’t claiming to have created the work yourself.

 Get Help